ajvillegas/vagabond/README.md

 It features options for controlling layout globally or individually on each page/post, a hero image on every page, and a custom homepage layout that automatically displays your latest posts.

+### Companion Plugin

+The [Vagabond Core Functionality](https://github.com/ajvillegas/vagabond-core) plugin adds custom widgets to the theme that enhance its design and functionality.
+You can download the plugin here: [https://github.com/ajvillegas/vagabond-core](https://github.com/ajvillegas/vagabond-core).

 ## Installation

 ### Using The WordPress Dashboard